Free trade isn't forever: USDA tariff tracker removes fictional Wakanda as country

 Wakanda's free trade agreement with the United States wasn't forever.

-Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Korea, Nicaragua, Panama and Peru are still listed.
+Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Peru are still listed.

-Francis Tseng, a fellow at the Jain Family Institute, first noticed Wakanda listed as a trade partner while researching how trade deal tariffs affect food distribution and hunger in those countries on Wednesday morning.
-While looking for a resource that examined existing trade deals, he came upon the USDA tariff tracker and was instantly stunned by his discovery.
+The USDA said they had used Wakanda when testing the system behind the tracker and had forgotten to remove Black Panther's home country.

 The Morning Rundown